Justindema76/Reactapp5/README.md

 ## Features

-- **View Recipes**: Users can see a list of all the recipes with their titles, ingredients, and instructions.
+- **View Recipes**: Guests can see a list of all the recipes with titles, ingredients, and instructions.
+- **Register/Login**: Users need to register and login in order to submit their own recipes by filling out a form with the recipe name, ingredients, and instructions.
 - **Create Recipes**: Users can submit their own recipes by filling out a form with the recipe name, ingredients, and instructions.
-- **Like and Dislike Recipes**: Users can interact with the recipes by liking or disliking them.
-The number of likes and dislikes will be updated in real time.
 - **Responsive Design**: The app is fully responsive and works on various screen sizes, from desktop to mobile devices.
-- **IP Tracking**: User interaction is tracked using their IP address to prevent multiple votes from the same person.

 ## Tech Stack